leotard/sendit-astro-template/src/content/blog/5-signs-your-business-needs-an-inventory-management-system.md

 ### 5. You’re Spending Too Much Time on Inventory Management

 If you feel like your whole day is spent on inventory management instead of growing your business, it’s time to rethink your system.
-Flip Inventory automates many tasks, from tracking stock to generating reports, freeing up your time to focus on what matters
+Flip Inventory automates many tasks, from tracking stock to generating reports, freeing up your time to focus on what matters.
+Get more insights about [*How Can You Make Inventory More Efficient here*](https://flipinventory.app/blog/how-can-you-make-inventory-more-efficient).

 ### Conclusion: Time to Upgrade Your Inventory System